 on foot or with skis, showshoes, etc.

-Entry with vehicles is through the front gate, which is kept locked
+Entry with vehicles is through the front gate.
+(Important regulations

-and in that event the combination to the gate lock may be changed
+combination to the gate lock may be changed temporarily to prevent

 Structures and facilties on the club grounds include the following:

 A 25-400 yard combination rifle and pistol range is a major attraction

 of the club, and has been renovated recently to bring it into

 compliance with safety and accessibility recommendations from the NRA.

 Target boards for rifle shooting are installed in front of impact

 berms at 100, 200, 300, and 400 yards.
 Moveable target stands and